SreekarReddyA/expense-tracker-hl/README.md

 You can access the app at http://18.139.205.206/ (do not use https!
 Site security has not been attended to, yet).

+For an impressive demo, consider using the random expense generator and generate 100 expenses.
+The random expense generator accepts a few parameters and generates random expenses.
+The charts are most interesting if there is appreciable volume of data.

 ## Project setup
 ```
 npm install